Ask Lust

 So, you’re all keen for the threesome, you’ve communicated your desires and boundaries; congratulations, you’re ready for some fun.

-Be sure to set a nice environment, make sure the space is clean and the lighting is nice.
+Be sure to set a nice environment, make sure the space is clean, and the lighting is nice.
 Light some candles, put on some relaxing music, you know the drill.
-You should also have everything prepared already - lube, protection, sex tpys if you’re using them, and a clean bathroom for people to freshen up afterwards.
+You should also have everything prepared already - lube, protection, sex toys if you’re using them, and a clean bathroom for people to freshen up afterwards.

 How the actual sex goes is completely individual and dependent on what you all discussed earlier.
 Maybe there will be penetration, maybe there won’t, maybe you will all be having sex, maybe someone won’t be as involved.
 Whatever you all agreed on before, stick to it so there are no nasty surprises.